Mesh-Informed Neural Networks for Operator Learning in Finite Element Spaces: Introduction

 To overcome this bottleneck, we propose Mesh-Informed Neural Networks.
 These are ultimately based on an \textit{apriori} pruning strategy, whose purpose is to inform the model with the geometrical knowledge coming from $\Omega$.
-As we will demonstrate later in the paper, despite their simple implementation, MINNs show reduced training times and better generalization capabilities, making them able to learn operators even in poor data regimes.
-Also, they allow for a novel interpretation of the so-called \textit{hidden layers} in a way that may simplify the practical problem of designing DNN architectures. \\\\ The rest of the paper is devoted to the presentation of MINNs and it is organized as follows.
+As we will demonstrate later in the paper, despite their simple implementation, MINNs show reduced training times and better generalization capabilities, making them \newstuff{a competitive alternative to other operator learning approaches, such as DeepONets \cite{karniadakis} and Fourier Neural Operators \cite{fnos}.} Also, they allow for a novel interpretation of the so-called \textit{hidden layers}, in a way that may simplify the practical problem of designing DNN architectures. \\\\ The rest of the paper is devoted to the presentation of MINNs and it is organized as follows.
 In Section \ref{sec:minns}, we set some notation and formally introduce Mesh-Informed Neural Networks from a theoretical point of view.
-There, we also discuss their implementation and comment on the parallelism between MINNs and other emerging approaches such as DeepONets \cite{karniadakis} and Neural Operators \cite{kovachki}.
-We then devote Section \ref{sec:experiments} to the numerical experiments, where we test MINNs against classical fully connected models, with applications to nonlinear operators and nonlinear PDEs.
-After validating our approach, we take the chance in Section \ref{sec:uq} to present an application where MINNs are employed to answer a practical problem of Uncertainty Quantification related to the microcirculation of oxygen in biological tissues.
+There, we also discuss their implementation and comment on the parallelism between MINNs and other emerging approaches such as DeepONets \cite{karniadakis} and Neural Operators \cite{kovachki}. \newstuff{We then devote Sections \ref{sec:experiments1}, \ref{sec:experiments2} and \ref{sec:experiments4} to the numerical experiments, addressing a different scientific question in each Section.
+More precisely: in Section \ref{sec:experiments1}, we provide empirical evidence that the pruning strategy underlying MINNs is powerful enough to resolve the issues of dense architectures; in Section \ref{sec:experiments2}, we showcase the flexibility of MINNs in handling complex nonconvex domains; finally, in Section \ref{sec:experiments4}, we compare the performances of MINNs with those of other state-of-the-art Deep Learning algorithms, namely DeepONets and Fourier Neural Operators.
+Following the numerical experiments, in Section \ref{sec:uq},} we take the chance to present an application where MINNs are employed to answer a practical problem of Uncertainty Quantification related to the delivery of oxygen in biological tissues.
 Finally, we draw our conclusions and discuss future developments in Section \ref{sec:conclusions}.